 We’ve been facilitating this kind of group in our home for over eight years and it’s where Hope for Hurting Parents support groups began.
 When parents began asking about groups in their location and there weren’t any, we decided to write a guide to help them start one.

 We recognize that what we do and how we do it – the frequency our group meets and where – may not fit every situation.
 Feel free to structure your group as you see best.
-Our goal is more support groups all over the country.
-There are so many in need, with so few resources.
+Our goal is to have more support groups all over the country.
+There are many parents in need, with few resources available.

 It’s not our intention to create high content-driven groups.
-Rather, the groups will be safe, confidential, loving communities for hurting parents to find the encouragement, resources, acceptance, comfort, and hope they need.
+Rather, these groups are safe, confidential, loving communities for hurting parents to find the encouragement, resources, acceptance, comfort, and hope they need.

-The goal is to give parents the opportunity to share honestly about their feelings with others who understand, won’t think less of them or give pat answers.
+Our goal is to give parents the opportunity to share honestly about their feelings with others who understand, won’t think less of them, or give pat answers.

 A few of the 22 topics are: grief and loss, worry and anxiety, enabling, fear, communication, and anger.
 You may use them in any order you choose.
 There’s enough material for a whole year if you met twice a month, once in November and December due to the holidays.
 You can determine how often you want to meet.